-- Orientation / induction - Mandatory training required for the health service to retain its accreditation - Training in new skills, technologies or techniques to already qualified health professionals.
-This may include skills training to support new purchase of diagnostic equipment; education for introducing new drug on formulary; or the introduction of new procedure techniques. - Continuing professional development.
+- Orientation / induction. - Mandatory training required for the health service to retain its accreditation - Training in new skills, technologies or techniques to already qualified health professionals.
+This may include skills training to support the new purchase of diagnostic equipment; education for introducing a new drug on formulary; or the introduction of new procedure techniques. - Continuing professional development.
 This may include continuing professional development hours, refresher courses, clinical practice competence or conferences.

 1 Australian Institute of Health and Welfare.
 (2017).
 Clinical placement (Glossary item).
-Retrieved 1 May 2018 from http://meteor.aihw.gov.au/content/index.phtml/itemId/534723
+Retrieved 5 February 2020 from http://meteor.aihw.gov.au/content/index.phtml/itemId/534723

 - Refresher courses for already qualified health professionals.
 Refresher courses may be provided for individuals who are still registered but require retraining to re-enter the health service workforce.
-This differs from retaining where the individual's registration has lapsed. - Clinician training that is not part of a prerequisite qualification or registration requirement.
+This differs from retraining where the individual's registration has lapsed. - Clinician training that is not part of a prerequisite qualification or registration requirement.
 This includes unaccredited positions which are not under a formalised training program. - Voluntary placements which do not form part of the essential clinical placement requirements for the successful completion of the course.
+Examples of these are: - make-up placements (for missed placements if a student/trainee has been legitimately absent), or - additional placement hours that have been scheduled as part of an accredited course (but that are over and above minimum placement hours where these are stipulated in the discipline's course accreditation standards).